 Garnishes, Part III: Sauces

 The final category of garnishes for a killer MYOBM bar is a liquid one and will give your guests the greatest flexibility in flavoring their cocktails.

 Toma is already made with our own sriracha and a chipotle tomatillo sauce, which gives the Original mixer a peppery, savory, and slightly smoky flavor profile.
 Our new Horseradish mixer is less smoky and has more of a horseradish kick.
 Just in case some of your guests want their Bloody Mary even spicier or with more horseradish, be prepared to offer the following sauces on the side.
 Our suggestions:

 A Few Ways to Turn Up the Creativity

-Hosting parties is one of life’s great pleasures, and adding a Make Your Own Bloody Mary bar to your event will only make it that much more pleasurable—for you and your guests.
-We hope these suggestions were helpful, though of course you will make your bar your own!
-However you design and dress your setup, turn to Toma as the versatile base that will elevate everyone’s cocktails and, as a result, the entire party.
+Hosting parties is one of life’s great pleasures and adding a Make Your Own Bloody Mary bar to your event will only make it that much more pleasurable – for you and your guests.
+We hope these suggestions were helpful, though of course, you should make your bar your own!
+However you design your setup, we recommend using Toma to really elevate everyone’s cocktails and, as a result, the entire party.